-Child behaviour in the preschool years
+Child behaviour in the preschool years: what to expect

 Independence is important to preschoolers, who are very keen to do things for themselves.
 But your child needs your support to build confidence and self-esteem.
-Lots of positive attention, praise and opportunities to practise new skills will help.
+Plenty of positive attention, praise and opportunities to practise new skills will help.

 Going to preschool: why it’s good for children

 Children can benefit from going to preschool at this age.

 At preschool, your child can learn and develop new skills through play.
 These include skills like sharing, taking turns and problem-solving, which are important for getting along with other children and making friends.
 Preschool also gives your child the chance to practise following other people’s rules, which is good preparation for school later on.

 Some children can take a while to get used to preschool, and other children have fears about starting preschool.
 But it’s worth sticking with it.
 If you’re concerned about how your child is settling in at preschool, start by talking with your child’s preschool teacher.

 Guiding preschoolers towards positive behaviour

 A positive and constructive approach is the best way to guide your child’s behaviour.